 Radical readings and revolutionary spirit from 1968 – the year that shook the world

-Marking fifty years since the ‘Mai 68’ uprisings of les souixante-huitards in Paris, and the many subsequent revolutionary movements of and around the epochal year of 1968, this course looks back at looking forward.
+When there are uprisings, there often occurs a more ‘poetic’ culture and desires.
+Indeed if some reports are to be believed, every French student and worker who participated in the events of the ‘Mai 68’ uprisings of les souixante-huitards in Paris was a poet – the walls were covered in poetry, and flyposters and handouts exalted the coming revolution in elevated language(s).
+It feels like a time of poetry again, and on this course we’ll look back at looking forward, focusing on the radical force and potential of poetry in the revolutionary movements of and around the epochal year of 1968, those riotous times made by protest, inequality, human and civil rights movements and the emergence of new institutions, an era that overwhelming structures much of our contemporary reality fifty years on.
 Through the poetry of the late 60s and early 70s, including the ‘poetic’ texts of Situationism, cinema and propaganda, we’ll look at the dreams and reality of this time of upheaval.
 Drawing mainly on writing in English at the time (mainly in the US and UK), we’ll touch on war, work, the nation state, infrastructure and of course the complex axes of class, race and gender that coalesced and fragmented during this period.
 To do this, the course will ask you to pay attention to what we understand by ‘poetics’ and the politics of form.
 What is the relationship between a radical politics and a radical poetics?
 What did a ‘radical’ literature and culture mean then?
 And what does it or could it be for us, half a century on?

 5 fortnightly sessions over 10 weeks.
 No live chats.
 Suitable for UK & International students.